Arnav-Ajay/HoA/README.md

 # HoA

-House of Aloe Vera Website (Frontend)
+House of Aloevera Website (Frontend)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.0.